Carbon-Config-Project/CarbonConfig/DEVELOPER_GUIDE.md

 - Register function
 - Config Sections/ConfigEntries can be added after the register function.
 - Saving is done via the ConfigHandler since the Config.class itself doesn't handle serialization.
+- Suggestions are only visible inside the gui, and if it is not an array element are forced values to pick inside the gui.
+With arrays they are basically templates people can pick

 ## Config Ranges / Filters